-Once legal counsel is involved, the lawyer(s) will communicate with the other lawyers and the requesting party as to whether you and your program will comply or file a motion to set aside the subpoena.
+Once legal counsel is involved, the lawyer(s) will communicate with the other lawyers and the requesting party as to whether you and your program will comply or file an application to set aside the subpoena.

-If your lawyer files a motion to set aside, the matter will be scheduled for a hearing.
+If your lawyer files an application to set aside a subpoena, the matter will be scheduled for a hearing.
 Grounds to set aside the request could include: